-A linear quadratic regulator (LQR) is an optimal controller which minimises a quadratic cost function J. For a linear plant, the optimal LQR solution is time-invariant and consists of a vector of gains acting on the states of the plant.
+A linear quadratic regulator (LQR) is an optimal controller which minimises a given cost function J in a least-squares sense.
+For a linear plant, the optimal LQR solution is time-invariant and consists of a vector of gains acting on the states of the plant.
 The optimal solution is not affected by white noise disturbances, which is why the target and disturbance must be input to the plant as white noise.
 The cost function takes account of the trade-off the driver must make between the amount of effort they put into steering and the accuracy with which they follow the target.
-This is achieved by including costs on the target following error $(y - f_t)$ and the plant input $\hat{\delta}$, multiplied by a weighting factor q{δ} to balance the relative importance of the two costs:
+This is achieved by including costs on the target following error $(y - f_t)$ and the plant input $\hat{\delta}$, multiplied by a weighting factor q{δ} to adjust the relative importance of the two costs: